wenzhixin/bootstrap-table/site/docs/extensions/toolbar.md

 - **Detail:**

-   Must be set to know the idform.
+   Must be set to know the id form.

 - **Default:** `advancedSearch`